For my latest writings feel free to join me on my new Substack called EXTERMINATING ANGLES.

 – Robert Eggers: The Northman, set in the Viking age, his previous film, The Light House, was set in the 1890s.
 So far all his films have been set in the past.

 – Damien Chazelle: First Man, set in the early 60s, now filming Babylon set in period Hollywood.

 – Barry Jenkins: If Beale Street Could Talk, set in the 70s.
 His following mini-series, The Underground Railroad, is set in 1850.

 – James Gray: Armageddon Time, set in the 80s.

-– Paul Thomas Anderson: just wrapped up Licorice Pizza set in the 1970s, while his previous film, Phantom Thread, was set in the London fifties.
+– Paul Thomas Anderson: Licorice Pizza, set in the 1970s.
+His previous film, Phantom Thread, was set in the London fifties.

 – Wes Anderson: The French Dispatch, set in the 1950s.